 From previous posts, you may already be aware of my obsession with the book Big Magic.
 This is the perfect book for all creatives out there.
-Not only does it cover topics that we all have in mind – fear, the unknown, daring to be different and failure – but also one that it’s talked about a lot in the blogger and entrepreneur world: Being Original.
+Not only does it cover topics that we all have in mind – fear, the unknown, daring to be different and failure – but also one that it’s talked about a lot in the blogger and entrepreneur world: Being original.

 Countless of times we see posts about how to be authentic, how being original is so important and how to stand out in the online community.
 What I love about of how Elizabeth Gilbert covers this topic, is the idea of being inspired by something and making it your own.

-Aspiring writers will often tell me, I have an idea, but I’m afraid it’s already been done”.
+Aspiring writers will often tell me, I have an idea, but I’m afraid it’s already been done.
 Well, yes, it probably has already been done.
 Most things have already been done – but they have not yet been done by you.

 Let me start exploring this subject with a story.
 When Fashiony Fab was born as a fashion and lifestyle blog (didn’t really know what I was doing there), I seriously struggled with finding my style.
-And the style in every sense of the word: how to write in my own voice, how my blog should look like even my logo and so on.
+And I mean style in every sense of the word: how to write in my own voice, how my blog should look like even my logo and so on.

 Being a complete rookie, of course, I started following every style out there.
 Those creatives I admired and that were incredibly successful.
 I was going through a minimalist phase, just like many others were doing a couple of years ago and noticed that the blogs who adopted that style had a lot going on.
 So, I went with it.

 For several months my blog graphics were inspired by that style, even my topics.
 But, in that path, is where I found what I truly wanted to show.
 Step by step I got closer and closer to the real me, embracing a style I loved the most.
 If I hadn’t started somewhere, I wouldn’t be here right now.